leoyu037/docker_tutorial/README.md

   Hello World!
   Path: some/path/
   ```

 - Now that we have a working image, let's publish it to DockerHub.
 First we need
   to create a new repository for our image.
 Go to [DockerHub](https://hub.docker.com),
   login, and create a new public repo called `toy-flask`:

   ![New Dockerhub Repo](https://github.com/leoyu037/docker_tutorial/blob/revised-workshops/.readme-assets/dockerhub-create-repo-screenshot.png)

   Note that the repo's full name will be `<your_username>/toy-flask`.
 Then login
   to DockerHub on the command line, re-tag your image to match your repo name,
   and push to DockerHub:

   ```bash
   > docker login
   > docker tag toy-flask:0.0.1 <your_username>/toy-flask:0.0.1
   > docker images

   REPOSITORY                                      TAG                 IMAGE ID            CREATED             SIZE
   <your_username>/toy-flask                       0.0.1               <image_id>          About an hour ago   95.2MB
   toy-flask                                       0.0.1               <image_id>          About an hour ago   95.2MB

   > docker push <your_username>/toy-flask:0.0.1
   ```

   Your newly uploaded tag should now appear at `https://hub.docker.com/r/<your_username>/toy-flask/tags/`.

   ![Newly Uploaded Tag](https://github.com/leoyu037/docker_tutorial/blob/revised-workshops/.readme-assets/dockerhub-newly-uploaded-tag-screenshot.png)

 - We are now able to run our image without having it cached locally:

   ```bash
   > docker rmi <your_username>/toy-flask:0.0.1
   > docker run -p 80:80 -d <your_username>/toy-flask:0.0.1
   ```

 > Cool, now we know the general structure of a Dockerfile and how to publish our
 > own images to DockerHub.
 As we'll see later, the contents of a Docker image are
-> fully transparent, so be very careful not to build sensitive information like
+> fully transparent, so be very careful not to build sensitive information (e.g.
-> keys and passwords into an image.
+> keys and passwords) into an image.

 --------------------------------------------------------------------------------